DonRumata710/SFGE/README.md

 To use this library you should download [SFML](http://www.sfml-dev.org/download.php).
 Currently library work with SFML 2.4.2.<br>
 Library [Catch](https://github.com/philsquared/Catch) is used for unit-testing.<br>
 Libraries [zlib](https://github.com/madler/zlib) and [minizip](https://github.com/nmoinvaz/minizip) were used for working with zip files.<br>
-Project works and was tested only on OS Windows for now.<br>
+Project is developed on Windows platform but it works (generally) on Linux too.<br>

 ## Quick start
 To start using game engine you should download this project by command:<br>
 `git clone --recursive https://github.com/DonRumata710/SFGE.git`<br>
-Then you should build 3rd-party libraries in folder "3rd-party".
-You can use cmake files of projects or VS projects from folders called "*_vs" for this.<br>
+Then you should build 3rd-party libraries in folder "3rd-party": SFML, zlib, minizip.
+You can use VS projects from folders called "*_vs" for this.
+If you use cmake you should not build zlib and minizip - they will be automatically created by main project.<br>

 ## Additional resources
 Also in example of project were used fonts [PT Sans](https://fonts.google.com/)<br>